mjhea0/blog/content/emacs-for-python.md

 ![emacs elpy execute](images/emacs-elpy-execute.png)

 Often we'll want to be running a virtual environment and executing our code using the packages installed there.
 To use a virtual environment in emacs we type `M-x pyvenv-activate` and follow the prompts.
 You can deactivate a virtualenv with `M-x pyvenv-deactivate`.
+If you have an issues elpy provides an interface for debugging the environment and any issues you may be having with elpy itself.
+By typing `M-x elpy-config` we get the following dialog which provides valuable debugging information.

+![emacs elpy config](images/emacs-elpy-config.png)

 With this all of the basics of a Python IDE in emacs have been covered.
 Now let's put some icing on this cake!

-Finally elpy provides an interface for debugging the environment and any issues you may be having with elpy itself.
-By typing `M-x elpy-config` we get the following dialog which provides valuable debugging information.

-![emacs elpy config](images/emacs-elpy-config.png)

 # Additional Python Features